NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

   initialization actions (please note it takes up to 1 week for the latest init script to be merged into the GCP Dataproc public GCS bucket)

-  Inside `rapids.sh` please add the Spark RAPIDS related parameters according to [tuning guide](../tuning-guide.md).
+  Inside `rapids.sh` please add the RAPIDS Accelerator related parameters according to [tuning guide](../tuning-guide.md).
 * One 8-core master node and 5 32-core worker nodes
 * Four NVIDIA T4 for each worker node